matthewelstone/MockCBS/README.md

 - ### Colour scheme

+- I chose a very minimal colour scheme for this project as I didn't want anything to be taking away or distracting the user from the actual exam.
+I then chose standard green and red colours as they are widely associated with correct and incorrect answers.

 - ### Typography

 The two fonts I have used for this project are Hahmlet and Roboto both imported from Google fonts.